pombredanne/nose2dep/README.md

     def test_b:
       pass

-would affect the case when you specify to run only test a, since it would have to run test b first to specify the 'after' dependency since it's a 'hard' dependency.
+and run all tests they would run in the order b,a.
+If you run only test_a, though, it won't pull in test_b to satisfy the dependency - it'll just run test_a.

+### Priorities

-Finally there is prioritization support.
-Each test can be given an integer priority and the tests will run in order from lowest to highest.
+Each test can be given an integer priority (defaulting to 50) and the tests will run in order from lowest to highest.
 Dependencies take precedence so in total the ordering will be:

 1. All tests with a priority lower or equal to the default that are not part of any dependency chain ordered first by priority then by name.
 2. Priority groups in order, while each priority group is internally ordered the same as point 1.
 3. All tests with priority higher than the default that are not part of any dependency chain ordered first by priority then by name.

-Default priority if not specified is 50.

 *Note: Currently no support for Python 2.6 and 3.2.
 Should work for 2.7 and 3.3+.*